-Candidates wishing to postpone or cancel a test must give at least 3 full working days' notice, this excludes weekends and bank holidays (NB cash refunds are not available).
+Candidates wishing to postpone or cancel a test must give at least 3 full working days' notice, this excludes weekends and bank holidays (cash refunds are not available).
 The fee will be forfeited if insufficient notice is given.
 Only one test may be booked at any one time.
 A subsequent test may only be booked when the result of the previous test in known.
 If there is fog, ice, snow or high winds on the day of the test, please telephone us to ensure that your test will still be conducted.

 The test will last for about one hour and the candidate will be expected to be capable of reading a number plate at the prescribed distance (Class 2 requirements, ie bus or lorry) prior to taking the test.

 Vehicle for the test

 Candidates must provide their own vehicle for the test.
 This must be an ordinary, roadworthy vehicle with a manual transmission, unless they hold an automatic driving licence only or have a disability that prevents them driving manual vehicles.

 Please note that in this case you will be issued a certificate for automatics only and you won't be covered for driving manual transmission taxis (the car must be up to MOT standard ).
 Please note – no repairs to the car will be allowed if the car is not up to standard at the time of the test.
 A car covered by a hire agreement from a commercial company is not a suitable vehicle for use in the Taxi Driving Skills Test.